-Table 1 Apply the guidelines below to select a nozzle when appliance-specific nozzle data is not avialable from the manufacturer.
-See notes at end of table for application tips.
-99FRD wrapped-shield air tubes are intended only for approved applications in wet-base combustion chambers.
+Table 1 Apply the guidelines below to select a nozzle when appliance-specific nozzle data is not available from the manufacturer (see notes at end of table for application tips).
+DO NOT apply for EZ-1-HP, EZ-2-HP or EZ-3-HP models - see information supplied with appliance/burner.